Conflict! I get a sinking feeling in my stomach when I read the word.

 How many times have you heard managers, leaders and teachers speak about the damage of conflict?
 Can’t we all just get along?
 It makes sense.
 In a world of countless wars and disagreements, we are sensitive to the cost of conflict and none of us wants this experience.
 In business, lack of consensus prevents progress and can delay a project or destroy a company.

-Why We Avoid It Social psychologists tell us that there is an inherent drive in most of us to try to establish harmony.
+Social psychologists tell us that there is an inherent drive in most of us to try to establish harmony.
 In fact, we will do this at nearly any cost.
 Many of us stay silent, trying not to rock the boat.
 Even those whose points of view are extremely strong and sometimes overbearing are trying with force to end conflict.
 These approaches are noble sentiments, but poor strategies that fail to reap the true value of conflict.

-A New Philosophy I offer the thought that embracing conflict is extremely valuable to the creative and problem solving process and reaps many rewards.
+I offer the thought that embracing conflict is extremely valuable to the creative and problem solving process and reaps many rewards.
 It is our inability to participate in the disagreement process that needs evolving, not the avoidance of conflict itself!

 Our experience tells us that unresolved disagreements are an enormous obstacle to progress and moving forward.
 From marriages to business partnerships to team dynamics, we have all experienced the negativity and cost that unresolved conflict can create.
 The keyword there is “unresolved.”
 We are so used to the process of disagreements being negative and unenjoyable that we avoid the entire disagreement process altogether.
 But what if we shift our point of view to see the process as highly productive and acquire skills to make the process a respectful and creative experience?
 Webster defines conflict as: “strong disagreement between people, groups, etc., that results in often angry argument”.
 I offer a new definition:

 Conflict - Strong disagreement between people, groups, etc., that reveals novel, unique and invaluable insights and perspectives that can be used to identify problems and create solutions.